tjadams/Coding-Problems/dsalgo/README.md

 - Compilers, graphics, maze-solving, mapping, networks (routing, searching, clustering, ...)
 #### BFT Example
 It's going to be hard to draw this graph in Markdown lol.
 I'll use arrows (→ ← ↑ ↓ ↖ ↗ ↘ ↙).
 Letters are vertices.
 Right side of equals is their distance from starting vertex.
 Bolded letters are discovered.
+#### Misc. notes
+* In a directed graph, you can only look at adjacent nodes that you can actually travel to from the current node that you're on
+* In an undirected graph, you can look at all adjacent nodes to the current node you're on

 ```
 (**B** = 1) → → → (**F** = 2) → (**C** = 3) → (**H** = 4)
 ↑ ↖   ↑